The-Scripters-Guild/ForgeWiki/forge/spawning/initial-spawning/team-intro-spawns.md

 ### Rotation Constraints

 The Team Intro Spawn should only be rotated on the Yaw axis to determine which direction it faces.
-Rotating objects on the Pitch or Roll axes can cause the player's camera to be disoriented immediately upon spawning.
+Rotating the object on the Pitch or Roll axes can cause the player's camera to be disoriented immediately upon spawning.

 #### Property Settings

 For a standard setup, use the following property configurations:
 * **Team:** Neutral (irrelevant).
-* **Team Designator:** User-defined; determines which Team is spawned.
+* **Team Designator:** (user-defined) Determines which Team is spawned.
-* **Squad:** User-defined; determines the order of the Team Intro Object.
+* **Squad:** (user-defined) Determines the order of the Team Intro Spawn.
 "Alpha" is the first sequence and serves as the standard setting when only one object per team is utilized.
-If multiple objects are used for a single team, ensure Squad properties are unique and set in ascending order.
+If multiple objects are used for a single team, ensure Squad properties are unique and set in ascending order, such as Alpha, Bravo, Charlie.

 ***